-The infrared spectrum of chitosan NP and the raw materials were obtained using the PerkinElmer Frontier[TM] MIR spectrometer.
-The recording was set at 4 cm-1 resolution, 32 scans with a transmission mode between 400 cm-1 to 6000 cm-1.
-The data obtained was analysed using Spectrum[®] software.
+The infrared spectrum of chitosan NP and the raw materials were obtained using the PerkinElmer FrontierTM MIR spectrometer.
+The recording was set at 4 cm-1 resolution, 32 scans with a transmission mode between 400 cm-1 and 6000 cm-1.
+The data obtained was analysed using Spectrum® software.